NCAS-CMS/cfa-conventions/source/cfa.md

 `aggregated_data` attribute.
-This attribute takes a string value, the string being comprised of blank-separated elements of the form `"term: variable"`, where `term` is a case-insensitive keyword that identifies a component of the aggregation defintion, and `variable` is the name of a variable that contains the values that configure the component for each fragment.
+This attribute takes a string value, the string being comprised of blank-separated elements of the form `"term: variable"`, where `term` is a case-insensitive keyword that identifies a component of the aggregation definition, and `variable` is the name of a variable that contains the values that configure the component for each fragment.
 The order of elements is not significant.